Arwa-Fawzy/Adversarial-Debiasing-of-Criminal-Defendant-s-Likelihood-of-Reoffending/README.md

 ## Dataset

 The dataset used in this project is the COMPAS dataset, which contains demographic and criminal history data on defendants.
-For more details on the dataset, please refer to the [COMPAS dataset documentation](https://github.com/propublica/compas-analysis).

 - **Features**: Demographics, criminal history, and recidivism prediction scores.
 - **Target**: Whether the defendant reoffends within two years.

-You can download the dataset [here](https://github.com/propublica/compas-analysis/blob/master/compas-scores-two-years.csv).
+You can download the dataset [here](https://www.kaggle.com/datasets/danofer/compass?resource=download).

 1. **Person Information**: